darkroomengineering/migro/README.md

 batchSize: How many entries of the content type are created in sequence.
 offset: From which value script should begin.
 Useful when script has stop and want to restart from certain point.
 contentTypeId: The content type ID from Contentful which we want to create or update.
+externalContentTypeId: The content type ID from Contentful which we want to migrate data from.
+(Only use when migrating from contentful to contentful)
 ```

 #### **METHODS**